A Season of New Works 2017-2018

 Weber State University Theatre Area Announces 2017-2018 Season of New Works Never Before Seen in Utah

-A season that includes: We Foxes, Where Words Once Were, Deluge, For Tonight and Class of ‘94
+A season that includes: We Foxes, Where Words Once Were, Deluge, Make Me A Song, and Class of ‘94

 The Telitha E. Lindquist College of Arts & Humanities at Weber State University WSU (www.weber.edu/cah) today announced its 2017-2018 theatre season.
 This year’s theatre season is focused on all new works from emerging and established playwrights.
-The season includes: We Foxes, Where Words Once Were, Deluge, For Tonight and Class of ’94.
+The season includes: We Foxes, Where Words Once Were, Deluge, Make Me A Song and Class of ’94.
 In addition, the area’s student group, Associated Actors and Technicians (AAT) will feature a student directed play, Deluge.
 The play was written by WSU student, Riley French.
 Tickets are available for all performances and can be purchased online at (www.weberstatetickets.com) or by phone at 801-626-8500.